-JXC is a cashless campus.
-All school related fees and purchases will be billed through the MySchoolBucks system.
-In order to use MySchoolBucks, parents must have a debit/credit card or bank information on file.
-All charges will be approved by the parent prior to posting onto their family account.
+School related fees and purchases will be billed through the Sawyer system.
+In order to use Sawyer, parents must have a debit/credit card or bank information on file.
+Purchases may also be made at the Front Desk using a debit/credit card through Square.

-Campus Security
+Information Security